Ukraine evacuates civilians from steel plant under siege

 Kharkiv, which was the first Soviet capital in Ukraine and had a prewar population of about 4 million, remained a key target of Russian shelling in the northeast.
 Russian Defense Ministry spokesman Maj.
 Gen. Igor Konashenkov said Saturday that the Russian military also hit large shipments of weapons from the U.S. and other Western countries with Iskander missiles in the region.
 His claims couldn’t be independently verified.

 But Western military analysts said Ukrainian forces were making progress in securing positions around the city.
-The Ukrainian military said it retook control of five villages in the area and part of a sixth, and later that Russian forces destroyed three bridges on a road northeast of the city to try to slow Ukraine’s advance.
+The Ukrainian military said it retook control of five villages and part of a sixth, and that Russian forces destroyed three bridges on a road northeast of the city to try to slow Ukraine’s advance.

 A Washington-based think tank, the Institute for the Study of War, said in its most recent assessment that Ukraine may be able to push Russian forces “out of artillery range of Kharkiv in the coming days,” providing a respite for the city and an opportunity to build the defenders’ momentum “into a successful, broader counteroffensive.”